chrsmendes/br-currency-quote/README.md

    ```bash
    git checkout -b feature-name
    ```
+3. Make your changes and ensure they pass the linting checks.
-3. Commit your changes:
+4. Commit your changes:
    ```bash
    git commit -m "Add feature description"
    ```
+   Note: The pre-commit hook will automatically run ESLint and Prettier before allowing the commit.
-4. Push to your branch:
+5. Push to your branch:
    ```bash
    git push origin feature-name
    ```
-5. Open a pull request.
+6. Open a pull request.

 ## Contact